sangeetsatpathy/sangeetsatpathy.github.io/_pages/about.md

 <br>

-I aspire to become an engineer leveraging my electronics, engineering, robotics, math, physics, chemistry and programming skills.
+I aspire to become an engineer leveraging my electronics, engineering, robotics, math, physics, chemistry and programming skills to solve real world problems.
 I am proficient in several programming languages.
 In addition, I have excellent problem-solving skills, deep conceptual understanding of sciences and a high level of analytical and mathematical skills.

 I have the ability to generate a plan dissecting pros and cons and develop innovative ideas using my creativity.
 I have good presentation and public speaking skills and present information in an organized manner that serves the purpose of the message, context, and audience.
 I actively listen to understand and ask clarifying questions.